mcuellar98/SDC/README.md

 # ÉLIER

+The project was in conjunction with an AGILE team of 3 engineers.
-A modernized e-commerce site built for an optimal user browsing experience.
+ÉLIER is a modernized e-commerce site built for an optimal user browsing experience.

 ## Authors